Invoiced/docs/accounting/quickbooks-online.md

 Please consult the QuickBooks documentation for more details on how to configure Products and Services.

-### Enabling Auto-Sync

-Auto-sync will run accounting syncs automatically for you on an ongoing basis.
-Once auto-sync is enabled, accounting syncs will happen once per day.
-If you enable invoice and payment importing, those will happen in near real-time as those invoices and payments are created on QuickBooks.

-Here's how you can enable auto-sync:

-1. Go to **Settings** &rarr; **Accounting Sync**.
-Click **Configure** on the QuickBooks Online integration.

-2. Enable the *Reconcile to QuickBooks* option.

-3. Click **Save**.
-You can periodically check back here to see when the next sync run is scheduled or see past activity in the *Recent Syncs* table.

-### Running Syncs Manually

-If you want control over when your books are synced then you can manually trigger accounting syncs.
-You can run an accounting sync by following these steps:

-1. Go to **Settings** &rarr; **Accounting Sync**.

-2. Click **Sync Now** underneath *QuickBooks Online* any time you want to run an accounting sync.
-When the job is finished you will see it in the *Recent Syncs* table.

-### Manual Invoice Imports

-You can import outstanding invoices from QuickBooks Online using the Invoice Importer located in the top right corner of the Invoice detail page.
-If you are using the accounting sync, then the auto-sync will continually pass payment information as well as invoices created in Invoiced.
-You will need to import invoices created in Quickbooks Online manually.
+#### Deposit Account Mapping

+You can map the accounts in which payments are deposited into.
+By default, payments are put into *Undeposited Funds*.
+You can create rules to choose the deposit account for each payment method and currency combination.
+The deposit account can be any bank or current liability account.

+### Import Historical Data

+You can import your customer list and outstanding invoices from QuickBooks Online that were created before the Invoiced integration was installed.

 Instructions:

-1. Go to the **Invoices** tab in the Invoiced dashboard.
+1. Go to the **Customers** or **Invoices** tab in the Invoiced dashboard.
 Click on the **Import** button in the top-right.

 2. Select **QuickBooks**.